-No matter which side of the aisle you may have been dropped as a child, you must that the Bill of Rights has been eroded, severely.
-I’d go so far as to say that we live in a surveillance state where the 4th Amendment in particular has been leapfrogged by technology and by a much lower cultural expectation of privacy than existed even a generation before.
+No matter which side of the aisle you may have been dropped as a child, you must know that the Bill of Rights has been eroded, severely.
+I’d go so far as to say that we live in a surveillance state where the 4th Amendment in particular has been leapfrogged by technology and by a much lower expectation of privacy than existed even a generation before.
 What’s happened to them, these rights we seem to take for granted?
 How do we reassert them?
 And why have they slipped out the door?

-Perfect security is a myth.; it does not exist in nature, said Helen Keller.
+Perfect security is a myth.
+It does not exist in nature, said Helen Keller.
 Yet a people always seem to buy the lie that they can purchase it in the currency of their freedoms.
 And so, a tyrant cannot rule without the implicit consent of the governed.
 We need to look to ourselves.

-On a more specific historical level, the rise of the administrative state after World War II gave entre to the slow mortgage of our rights, which is ironic because the guarantee of those freedoms was sought and won through the blood of men and women who sacrificed themselves in that last great war, great not because of vainglory, but because it was the last war fought by this country against the tyranny our Government has become.
+On a historical level, the rise of the administrative state after World War II gave entre to the slow mortgage of our rights, which is ironic because the guarantee of those freedoms was sought and won through the blood of men and women who sacrificed themselves in that last great war, great not because of vainglory, but because it was the last war fought by this country against the tyranny our Government has become.
 It was the perceived need for security, the usual suspect, which frightened us into letting Them (the State) gradually abscond with our freedom.
 In the case of the subsequent Cold War, the threat was defined as external, but with a subversive, internal element.
 I’m referring, of course, to the Red Menace.
-The legislative and judicial branches willingly ceded authority to the Executive, where martial force needed to be concentrated, we believed, in order to defeat the far enemy.
+The legislative and judicial branches willingly ceded authority to the Executive, where authority had to be concentrated, we believed, in order to defeat the far enemy.
 Yet because we believed that enemy would corrupt the minds of our children, our paranoia also conceded power to the law enforcers within the Executive.
 These were the last vestiges of the weak presidency envisioned by the Framers of the Constitution.

 Further blows were struck by the War on Drugs and the War on Terror.
 The former saw the creation of the DEA and the additional strengthening of the FBI and other federal law enforcement agencies.
 In fact, law enforcement was increasingly federalized.
 The war on organized crime saw the creation of the RICO Act.
 It dismantled the mafia, but then, the loose interpretation of federal jurisdiction gave the central government jurisdiction through statutes like RICO over everything from accounting firms to the Catholic Church.
-Bureaucratic mission creep meant that these laws, first designed in the 1960’s and 1970’s, far exceeded the legislative intent behind these laws, which were, as Robert Kennedy, the AG at the time, famously related, were to Get Hoffa.
+Bureaucratic mission creep meant that these laws, first designed in the 1960’s and 1970’s, far exceeded the legislative intent behind these laws, which were, as Robert Kennedy, the AG at the time, famously related, designed to Get Hoffa.

 Do you feel any safer than you did before they started listening in?
-And who are more afraid of, the terrorists and criminals, or your Government?